shauntc/shauntc.github.io/_pages/experience.md

 ---
 ## uForis
 >### *Software Engineer, Jan 2017 - Present*

->>+ Helped expand and maintain a 3D engine designed for light weight, embedded deployment on mobile hardware
+>>+ Worked with a team to expand and maintain a C/C++ based 3d engine designed for light weight,  efficient, embedded deployment on mobile hardware
->>+ Created a 2d application interface to lead into the 3d experience on Android and iOS
->>+ Rearchitected the 3d engine build system on Android to use CMake
 >>+ Integrated new frameworks across multiple platforms including Google VR, Gear VR, React Native, ARKit, and ARCore
 >>+ Used both ARM SIMD Assembly and ARM SIMD intrinsics to optimize certain parts of the engine for performance on low end mobile hardware
->>+ Expanded bindings between C++ engine and V8/CoreJS interpreted Javascript engine layer
->>+ Used C++ for the 3d engine, Javascript in React Native, Java on Android, Objective-C and Swift on iOS, and SIMD Assembly for optimizations
+>>+ Created native interface and bindings on iOS (Objective-C and Swift) and Android (Java)
+>>+ Re-architected the C++ build system on Android to use CMake
+>>+ Used Gradle on Android to make addition of new customer apps based only on adding the new required assets
+>>+ Rebuilt TeamCity continuous integration for Android and expanded CI to include Gear VR
+>>+ Created a 2d application interface using react native to lead into the 3d VR experience
+>>+ Used agile development methodology to deploy iterative updates frequently

 ## Lighthouse Labs
 >### *iOS Bootcamp Mentor, Jul 2017 - Present*